 Visit/Like our Ploye Fest Facebook page for up-to-date information.

-2020 Ploye Festival (cancelled) & Fort Kent International Muskie Derby: Aug.
-7-9
+2021 Ploye Festival & Fort Kent International Muskie Derby: TBA

 The Scarecrow Festival is held in-tandem with the University of Maine at Fort Kent’s Homecoming Weekend.
 This weekend is chock full of activity – all in celebration of the changing of the season and harvest-time.
 Between the Homecoming events, the Festival and taking in the fall atmosphere (fall foliage rides/hikes, exploring the Scenic & Cultural Byways, fishing, hunting), the most difficult thing will be to fit it all into your itinerary.